MohamadKanso/AirbnbPricePrediciton/README.md

 - RMSE of 98.221

 ### Random Forest Model
-- 100 decision trees in ensemble
+- 100 decision trees in the ensemble
 - Advanced feature engineering
 - Robust against outliers
 - RMSE of 87.960